Foundations of regular variation on topological spaces: Other functional spaces

 If $\xi$ is a random upper semicontinuous function, then its hypograph is a random closed set.
-Using this representation, it is possible to use results for random closed sets from Section~\ref{sec:regul-vari-rand-1} in the space $[0,1]\times[0,\infty]$ equipped with the linear scaling acting on the second component.
+Using this representation, it is possible to use results for random closed sets from Section~\ref{sec:regul-vari-rand-1} in the space $[0,1]\times[0,\infty]$ equipped with linear scaling acting on the second component.

 \paragraph{Integrable functions} For $p\in[1,\infty)$, let $\XX=\Lp(\R^d)$ be the space of $p$-integrable functions (with respect to the Lebesgue measure), so that $\XX$ is a separable Banach space.
-Equip $\Lp(\R^d)$ with the linear scaling and the ideal $\sS_0$ generated by the norm, which is also the metric exclusion ideal obtained by excluding the functions which vanish almost everywhere.
-In order to check regular variation, it is possible use results from Section~\ref{sec:regul-vari-polish}.
+Equip $\Lp(\R^d)$ with linear scaling and the ideal $\sS_0$ generated by the norm, which is also the metric exclusion ideal obtained by excluding zero, that is, the equivalence class of functions that vanish almost everywhere.
+In order to check regular variation, it is possible to use results from Section~\ref{sec:regul-vari-polish}. \begin{example} Let $\eta=(\eta_i)_{i\in\NN}$ be a random sequence in $\ell_1$, which is also regularly varying in $\ell_1$ with the ideal generated by the norm.
+Consider a sequence of deterministic functions $f_i\in \Lp[1](\R)$, $i\in\NN$, such that $\sup_i\|f_i\|_1<\infty$.
+Then $\xi=\sum_i \eta_i f_i$ converges almost surely in $\Lp[1](\R)$.
+If the pushforward of the tail measure of $\eta$ under the map